THOTH AI: Ancient Egyptian & Coptic AI Assistant (multi-lingual)

 If too many people use THOTH at the same time, it can be temporarily down.
 Please let me know if you find it is down (e.g. does not answer). –> miyagawa.so.kb@u.tsukuba.ac.jp

 Down history: January 23, 2025, 5PM-9PM in EST, ca. four hours.
-Februrary 8-Februrary 9, 0:04 (JST), occruing client-side errors –> Fixed on Februrary 9 0:04
+Februrary 8-Februrary 9, 0:04 (JST), occruing client-side errors –> Fixed on Februrary 9 0:04, Around February 23 –> Fixed on the same day

 If the application gives you an error, please try this out: https://udify.app/chat/5ZZkrzj9sfa4ejsT